Janpasha2260/portfolio/README.md

   Workshop-2-ML-vs-Deep-Learning.docx
 ```

-Keep this structure unchanged so that the images, scripts, styles, and artifact links work correctly.

-## GitHub Pages publishing steps

-1. Create or open a public GitHub repository for the portfolio.
-2. Upload **all files and folders** from this package to the repository root.
-3. Open **Settings → Pages**.
-4. Under **Build and deployment**, choose **Deploy from a branch**.
-5. Select the `main` branch and `/root` folder, then save.
-6. Wait for GitHub to publish the site and open the provided URL.
-7. Test both artifact document links before submitting the public portfolio URL.

-## Final submission check

 - Public/shareable site opens without a login
 - Personal value proposition appears near the top
 - Two AIML-500 artifacts are visible